brandontechmuse/kilsar-chat/README.md

 - app only uses local hive storage, no cloud sync
 - ai calls depends on google gemeni key, u need .env file
 - you need to have a chat longer then the screen size for search to work otherwise the screen wont move
+- in a production app we need to put the .env in a git ignore

 ## Known Issues